brenu/myMemos/README.md

-# myMemos
+# :notebook: myMemos

-A mobile app designed to manage your notes
+:sparkles: A mobile app designed to manage your notes